orchidsoftware/orchid.software/docs/en/docs/configuration.md

 Backend pages are created using [Blade](https://laravel.com/docs/blade).
 You can change these using Laravel's template override mechanism (this is the same for all packages, not just Orchid);

+> ⚠️ **Warning.** Overridden templates do not receive updates or bug fixes.
+Think of this as turning off the autopilot.

 Following Laravel's mechanism for overriding templates from packages is to create the `/resources/views/vendor/platform/` directory in your application and create new templates with the same path as the original templates.

 For example, to override `/vendor/orchid/platform/resources/views/partials/search.blade.php`, create a new template at